CommunitySolidServer/CommunitySolidServer/documentation/markdown/usage/identity-provider.md

 The `access` option allows you to set authorization restrictions on the IDP API when enabled, similar to how authorization works on the LDP requests on the server.
-For example, if the server uses WebACL as authorization scheme, you can put a `.acl` resource in the `/idp/register/` container to restrict who is allowed to access the registration API.
+For example, if the server uses WebACL as authorization scheme, you can put a `.acl` resource in the `/.account/account/` container to restrict who is allowed to access the account creation API.
-Note that for everything to work there needs to be a `.acl` resource in `/idp/` when using WebACL so resources can be accessed as usual when the server starts up.
+Note that for everything to work there needs to be a `.acl` resource in `/.account/` when using WebACL so resources can be accessed as usual when the server starts up.
-Make sure you change the permissions on `/idp/.acl` so not everyone can modify those.
+Make sure you change the permissions on `/.account/.acl` so not everyone can modify those.

 All of the above is only relevant if you use the `restricted.json` setting for this import.
 When you use `public.json` the API will simply always be accessible by everyone.